chtz/cursordemo_dynamicform/README.md

 - **JSON Editor Circular Dependency**: We implemented a flag-based mechanism to break the circular dependency between form state and editor state, prioritizing user control while maintaining live updates
 - **useRef vs. useState**: We chose useRef for the editing flag since it doesn't trigger re-renders and allows for synchronization across effect boundaries
 - **Delayed Flag Reset**: We use setTimeout with 0ms delay to ensure React rendering completes before clearing flags, avoiding race conditions
+- **Callback-Based Error Handling**: We chose a callback pattern for JSON parsing to provide more flexible error handling while keeping function signatures simple
+- **Generic vs. Specific Utilities**: We created more generic utilities that can be reused across the application rather than specialized functions tied to specific components
 - **Error Handling Strategy**: We chose to show validation errors without blocking edits to allow users to work through problems
 - **Performance vs. Simplicity**: We opted for simplicity in the form generation rather than optimizing for large forms
 - **Bundle Size vs. Features**: We included Markdown support for rich text despite the increased bundle size